deepskystacker/DSS/Installers/README.txt

 43. Bug fix: DSS-CL: If an output file is named specifically with the /O: parameter, this output file is always used.
 If it is ommited, it will generate a unique output file instead.

+44. Bug fix: DSS-CL: If the compression level for a TIFF file is set via the /OCx parameter, this is now honoured.

 Welcome to DeepSkyStacker 5.1.3
 ===============================